 Trials in Implementation Science

-By Wynne E. Norton, PhD, Program Director, IS Team
+By Wynne E. Norton, PhD

 I recently had the pleasure of attending the 39th Annual Meeting of the Society for Clinical Trials in Portland, Oregon.
 It was my first time attending, and I was quite impressed with the lineup of speakers and sessions.
 I was fortunate enough to present a working concept with my colleagues, Drs.
 Kirsty Loudon and Merrick Zwarenstein, with whom we’ve been developing an adaptation of the PRagmatic Explanatory Continuum Indicator Summary (PRECIS-2) to implementation trials.
 It also gave me time to reflect on trials in implementation science and ongoing NIH initiatives to enhance the stewardship of clinical trials.